BRIQ-Consultancy/ExeQ-Thinker/README.md

   [Ollama Download](https://ollama.com/download) → run the installation.

 ### &nbsp;&nbsp;&nbsp;3.2) **Start the Service**
-- Run the ollama with serve.
+- Start the Ollama daemon:
   ```bash
   ollama serve
   ```

 ### &nbsp;&nbsp;&nbsp;3.3) **Download the Model**
-- You can also download  the alternative "Thinking" models on Ollama → [Ollama Thinking Models](https://ollama.com/search?c=thinking)
+- Pull the our custom reasoning model from Ollama:
   ```bash
   ollama pull exeq-thinker:latest
   ```
+  > You can also download the alternate "Thinking" models on Ollama → [Ollama Thinking Models](https://ollama.com/search?c=thinking)

 ### &nbsp;&nbsp;&nbsp;3.4) **Test the Model**
 - The fastest way to tell if an Ollama model is communicating.